GoelJatin/django_vue/README.md

 Both our Django and Vue apps are running successfully in their own containers.
 Now let's go ahead and start adding the integration with Auth0

 <https://auth0.com/blog/building-modern-applications-with-django-and-vuejs/#Creating-an-Auth0-API>

+### Update - Jul 12

+Learned another thing about Docker volumes, you need to mount your code directory as a volume on the docker container to be able to share data b/w host and container.

+Using named volumes does not work for local development